 Textbooks and library books are the property of the school and must be returned in good condition.
-Parents will be billed for lost or damaged books.
+Parents will be billed for books that are lost or damaged - this includes graffiti, and all other physical damage.

 FIELD TRIPS

 Any student attending a field trip must return a signed permission slip before going.
 Parents may expect the following procedure: